purvathnere/FoodOrder/README.md

 - User-friendly interface with a scrollable menu

 ## Usage
-1. Run the `FoodOrderApp` class to launch the application.
+1. Run the `FoodOrderApp` class to launch the application
 2. Check items from the menu.
 3. Click "Calculate Total" to see the order details and total cost.